python-attrs/cattrs/docs/customizing.md

 ### Predicate Hooks

-A predicate is a function that takes a type and returns true or false, depending on whether the associated hook can handle the given type.
+A _predicate_ is a function that takes a type and returns true or false depending on whether the associated hook can handle the given type.

 The {meth}`register_unstructure_hook_func() <cattrs.BaseConverter.register_unstructure_hook_func>` and {meth}`register_structure_hook_func() <cattrs.BaseConverter.register_structure_hook_func>` are used
 to link un/structuring hooks to arbitrary types.
 These hooks are then called _predicate hooks_, and are very powerful.